munificent/craftinginterpreters/book/calls-and-functions.md

 pretty straightforward -- simply set `ip` to point to the first instruction in that function's chunk.
 But what about when the function is done?

-The VM needs to return back to the chunk where the function was called from and resume execution at the instruction immediately after the call.
+The VM needs to <span name="return">return</span> back to the chunk where the function was called from and resume execution at the instruction immediately after the call.
 Thus, for each function call, we need to track where we jump back to when the call completes.
 This is called a **return address** because it's the address of the instruction that the VM returns to after the call.

-Again, thanks to <span name="return">recursion</span>, there may be multiple return addresses for a single function, so this is a property of each *invocation* and not the function itself.
+Again, thanks to recursion, there may be multiple return addresses for a single function, so this is a property of each *invocation* and not the function itself.

 <aside name="return">

 The authors of early Fortran compilers had a clever trick for implementing return addresses.
-Since they *didn't* support recursion, any given function only needed a single return address at any point in time.
+Since they *didn't* support recursion, any given function needed only a single return address at any point in time.
 So when a function was called at runtime, the program would *modify its own code* to change a jump instruction at the end of the function to jump back to its caller.
 Sometimes the line between genius and madness is hair thin.

 </aside>